Dossier presented to the Board of Inspectors, Secondary, of the European Schools, 11-12 September, 2007

 "The European School of Strasbourg is a public school [un Établissement Public Local d’Enseignement] offering a specific type of education.”

-Teaching takes place from the nursery cycle (beginning at 4 years of age) through the European Baccalaureate, organised in three language sections, German, English, and French.
+Teaching takes place from the nursery cycle (beginning at 4 years of age) through the European Baccalaureate, organized in three language sections, German, English, and French.

 Families should submit applications to the sections corresponding to the native or everyday language of their children.
 Admission may be made contingent upon passing tests of language level.
 For families belonging to category A only whose native language is not taught at the school, a choice may be made among any of the three vehicular languages.